mapbender/mapbender-documentation/en/backend/applications/css.rst

   }

-The function itself can be found in the ``Layouts`` tab of the backend: Click the gear button and activate the checkbox ``Generate menu for buttons``.
+The function itself can be found in the :ref:`layouts` tab: Click the gear button and activate the checkbox ``Generate menu for buttons``.